We’re inspiring the people of Ireland to keep prosperity in their communities by supporting local businesses

 Over 3,000 Irish Supporters have signed the Champion Green Pledge

-We’re encouraging and inspiring the people of Ireland to keep prosperity in their communities by supporting local businesses and communities, especially on November 27th, a date traditionally dedicated to shopping.
+We’re encouraging and inspiring the people of Ireland to keep prosperity in their communities by supporting local businesses and communities.
 Follow the #SupportLocal movement.

 Download posters, social posts & more to start showing your support for Champion Green.

 Keep up with Champion Green in the news to find out who’s supporting local & why.